 AAPs does not have funding for students outside of the UK/EU.
+Self-funded applications are welcomed.

 Our CDT goes beyond the traditional engineering disciplines to bring together students from backgrounds in sciences, mathematics and social sciences.
 You’ll train in the skills needed to take the automotive sector in a new direction.
 The programme integrates a one-year MRes with a PhD to give you comprehensive training in advanced automotive propulsion.